numberplates/plateit-generator-docs/README.md

 Previous versions of Plateit rendered image previews exclusively on the server side.
 This worked well for consistency, however, unavoidable network latency meant that sometimes the wait times for number plate previews were lengthier than ideal for customers.

-Nowadays, modern browsers are consistent, so we can safely render number plate previews on the client side using Javascript.
+Nowadays, modern browsers are consistent, so we can safely render number plate previews on the client side using JavaScript.
 This eliminates the cross-sever network latency.
 In other words, it's **FAST**!

 ## Road Map